 Skin is the largest organ in the body and serves important barrier, regulatory, and sensory functions.
-Like other tissues, skin is subject to temporal fluctuations in physiological responses under both homeostatic and stressed states.
-To gain insight into these fluctuations, we investigated the role of the circadian clock in the transcriptional regulation of epidermis using a hybrid experimental design, where a limited set of human subjects (n = 20) were sampled throughout the 24 h cycle and a larger population (n = 219) were sampled once.
-By looking at pairwise correlations of core clock genes in 298 skin samples, we found a robust circadian oscillator in skin at the population level.
-Encouraged by this, we used CYCLOPS to reconstruct the temporal order of all samples and identified hundreds of rhythmically-expressed genes at the population level in human skin.
-We compared these results with published time-series skin data from mouse and show strong concordance in circadian phase across species for both transcripts and pathways.
-Further, like blood, skin is readily accessible and a potential source of biomarkers.
-Using ZeitZeiger, we identified a biomarker set for human skin that is capable of reporting circadian phase to within 3 h from a single sample.
-In summary, we show rhythms in human skin that persist at the population scale and a path to develop robust single-sample circadian biomarkers.
+The epidermal layer shows rhythmic physiological responses to daily environmental variation (e.g., DNA repair).
+We investigated the role of the circadian clock in the transcriptional regulation of epidermis using a hybrid experimental design, in which a limited set of human subjects (n = 20) were sampled throughout the 24-h cycle and a larger population (n = 219) were sampled once.
+We found a robust circadian oscillator in human epidermis at the population level using pairwise correlations of clock and clock-associated genes in 298 epidermis samples.
+We then used CYCLOPS to reconstruct the temporal order of all samples, and identified hundreds of rhythmically expressed genes at the population level in human epidermis.
+We compared these results with published time-series skin data from mice and found a strong concordance in circadian phase across species for both transcripts and pathways.
+Furthermore, like blood, epidermis is readily accessible and a potential source of biomarkers.
+Using ZeitZeiger, we identified a biomarker set for human epidermis that is capable of reporting circadian phase to within 3 hours from a single sample.
+In summary, we show rhythms in human epidermis that persist at the population scale and describe a path to develop robust single-sample circadian biomarkers.